mataktelis11/applied-combinations/readme.md

 We define the graph as *G = (V,E)*, where *V = {1,2, . . . , n}* and *|E| = k*. *E* is the a set that contains pairs of nodes.
 It is known that a graph can have a maximum of <img src="https://render.githubusercontent.com/render/math?math=N = \binom{n}{2}"> nodes.

-We just need an algorithm that iterates through all the possible edges and randomly selects some of them, until exactly $k$ edges are selected.
+We just need an algorithm that iterates through all the possible edges and randomly selects some of them, until exactly *k* edges are selected.

 The following is the pseudo code of the algorithm given as an answer.

 The function assumes that <img src="https://render.githubusercontent.com/render/math?math=k \le \binom{n}{2}">

-First the $N$ is calculated.
+First the *N* is calculated.
 Simple find the binomial coefficient:

 <img src="https://render.githubusercontent.com/render/math?math=N = \binom{n}{2} = \frac{n!}{2!(n-2)!} = \frac{(n-1)n}{2}">